-Activity VDH VAAFM Map and characterize aquatic mosquito breeding habitats. ✓ Sample mosquito larvae using standard dipping techniques. ✓ Identify larvae to species using larval mosquito identification keys. ~ Maintain records of the number and species of larvae sampled by location and date.
-Samples will be recorded as the number of larvae per dip on the Mosquito Breeding Site Survey Form. •
+Activity VDH VAAFM Map and characterize aquatic mosquito breeding habitats ~ Sample mosquito larvae using standard dipping techniques < Identify larvae to species using larval mosquito identification keys ✓ Maintain records of the number and species of larvae sampled by location and date.
+Samples will be recorded as the number of larvae per dip. ~